Anxiety +

 Shortness of breath

-Gastrointestinal issues (nausea, diarrhea, or stomach discomfort)
+Gastrointestinal symptoms (nausea, diarrhea, or stomach discomfort)

-Difficulty falling asleep, or staying asleep, or restless sleep
+Difficulty falling or staying asleep

 Irrational fears or phobias

-Signs of a Panic Attack include the following:
+Common Signs of a Panic Attack

 Sweating